Low ground pressure haulage network

 Our network of low ground pressure-only roads

-A number of roads in Scotland's national forests have been classified for use by low ground pressure haulage vehicles only.
-The following maps show the locations of these:
+The following map shows the roads in Scotland's national forests that have been classified for use by low ground pressure haulage vehicles only:

-After the implementation date it will become a condition of future contracts to use low ground pressure vehicles when transporting timber over the low ground pressure network.
+After each implementation date it will become a condition of future contracts to use appropriate vehicles when transporting timber over the restricted network.

 Get in touch